RodrigoUngo/RodrigoUngo/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on finishg uni
+- 🔭 I’m currently working on graudating from uni
 - 🌱 I’m currently learning computer engineering
 - 👯 I’m looking to collaborate on open source projects
 - 📫 How to reach me: 00075419@uca.edu.sv
-- ⚡ Fun fact: I like cars, video games and dogs!
+- ⚡ Fun fact: I like cars, video games and PCs!

 <br/>